DrCpp/DrMock/docs/spec.md

 with the following properties:

 - The mock object's name is as specified by the user
-- The mock object's namespace is specified by the user
+- The enclosing namespace of the mock object **must be** the enclosing namespace for mocking
 - The mock object has a member of type `::drmock::Controller` ("the controller") whose name is specified by the user (`control` for purposes of demonstration)